kurtayhasan/emoswapalgorand/README.md

 We welcome contributions!
 Please see our [Contributing Guidelines](CONTRIBUTING.md) for details.

+### Development Workflow
 1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
+2. Create a feature branch
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
+3. Make your changes
-4. Push to the branch (`git push origin feature/amazing-feature`)
+4. Add tests
-5. Open a Pull Request
+5. Submit a pull request

 ## 📄 License